BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

 ## Query parameters

-- app_id: String - Must be provided, project for which this is created.
+- app_id: String - Optional, project for which this is created.

 ## Body